-Why is there such a significant difference in Townhome Associationi Fees between Complexes?
+Why is there such a significant difference in Townhome Association Dues between Complexes?

 Searching for townhomes in Lakeville and Farmington yesterday for a client, I sorted possible homes based on the Association Fees.
 Some complexes have high monthly association dues and some are much lower.
-It’s an important detail to watch when buying a Lakeville or Farmington Townhome because the monthly association fee is counted by Mortgage Companies when calculating the house payment you can afford.
+It’s an important detail to watch when buying a Lakeville or Farmington Townhome because the monthly Townhome Association Dues are counted by Mortgage Companies when calculating the house payment you can afford.
 The dues add up quickly in the payment.

 A townhome with a List price of $139,000, association fees of $140 per month and taxes of $1600 a year will have nearly the same house payment as a townhome listed for $125,000 with an association fee of $210 per month and taxes fo $1600.